 - Confidentiality.
 You should consider the suitability of the platform or IT system you use to hold your AGM or SGM, especially if the discussions could reference any sensitive or personal data.

 Holding a virtual AGM or SGM may seem more complex but it gives an additional option to allow you to hold your AGM on time.
 The SFHA has published advice for RSLs on holding a virtual AGM and SGM.

 If you decide you are unable to hold your AGM this may mean you won’t comply with the provisions in your constitution about holding your AGM within 6 months of the year end.

 While the restrictions on public gatherings have now been lifted we appreciate that some RSLs may still face challenges when arranging AGM’s and SGM’s because of the pandemic.
 We know RSLs will make every effort to hold their AGM on time, particularly now that the restrictions on public gatherings have been lifted.
-Our advice remains that RSLs should take appropriate advice to guide your decision about your AGM.
-If having taken advice you decide you will be unable to hold your AGM on time, please get in touch with us to let us know by submitting a Notifiable Event.
+Our advice remains that RSLs should take appropriate advice to guide their decision about their AGM.
+And if you decide, having taken advice, that you will be unable to hold your AGM on time please get in touch with us to let us know by submitting a Notifiable Event.
 Please be assured that we understand the challenges facing RSLs as a result of the pandemic and our regulatory response will take account of the difficulties and issues that arise because of the pandemic.

 Approval of accounts at AGM